Codeko/codeko-password-manager/README.md

 # codeko-password-manager
 A online password manager tool

-- Installation
+- Installation.
 <ol>
 <li>
-Download or clone the project from our repository
+Download or clone the project from our repository.
 </li>

 <li>
-Installing Symfony
+Installing Symfony.

     Open a command console and execute:
 ```